technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 3 - Create a capacity profile and assign it to the users.md

     ![A screenshot of a computer Description automatically generated](./media/media3/image7.png)

-**Summary** -  You successfully have created Capacity profile and assigned administrator to the capacity
+**Summary** -  You successfully have created Capacity profile and assigned the administrator to the capacity